Tobin-jn/Daily-Practice/README.md

 - [ ] Create an image carousel using jQuery.
 Instructions in Readme.

 ### Stoplight React
+January 21, 2019

-- [ ] Build a stoplight in React.
-Upon refreshing the app, the stoplight starts as red, changes, to yellow and then to green.
+- [X] Build a stoplight in React. iteration 1: Upon refreshing the app, the stoplight starts as red, changes, to yellow and then to green. iteration 2: the light continually changes at the interval specified

 ### Stoplight Vanilla JS